rads2995/Digital-Twin/README.md

 # Digital-Twin

-`sudo docker build -t digitaltwin .`
+To build the Docker image: `sudo docker build -t digitaltwin .`

-`sudo docker run -it digitaltwin`
+To run the Docker container: `sudo docker run -it digitaltwin`